The Voodoo Trail

-Arrive in Lome at any time.
-There are no planned activities, so check into to the hotel (check-in time is approx 3pm) and enjoy the city.
-At the hotel, you will meet your tour leader and fellow group members to review the details of your trip.
-Look for a note from your tour leader at the reception (or ask reception) to see the exact time your leader has arranged this meeting (this could be in the evening of Day 1, or in the morning of Day 2, depending on everyone’s arrival schedules).
-If you arrive late, no worries, the leader will leave you a message at the front desk as to the plan for Day 2.
+Arrive in Lome at any time, an arrival transfer is included.
+There are no planned activities today, so check into to the hotel (check-in time is approx 3pm) and enjoy the city.
+At the hotel, you will meet your CEO and fellow group members to review the details of your trip.
+Look for a note at the reception (or ask reception) to see the exact time your CEO has arranged this meeting (this could be in the evening of Day 1, or in the morning of Day 2, depending on everyone’s arrival schedules).
+If you arrive late, no worries, the CEO will leave you a message at the front desk as to the plan for Day 2.
 Lome has been the capital city of Togo since 1897, when the German colonial rulers of the time moved the capital from Aneho, as coastal Lome was in the middle of their then territory.
 After WWI the Germans lost the colony, and Togo was shared between France and Britain.
 Borders here have changed significantly: the border of the Gold Coast was moved by the British to the periphery of Lome, and today Lome is located on the border with Ghana.
 Lome has a population of 900 000, and is divided into two main areas: the business area, with the central market and many other shops, and the administrative area, with some old colonial houses, government buildings and embassies.
 Two parts of town in particular are of interest to the visitor: the fetish market and the central market.

 Approximate Distance: 140 km Estimated Travel time (with Lome tour, travel time, and afternoon activities): 9 hours Today we explore the vibrant capital of Togo, Lome.
 The only African town to have been colonized by Germans, British and French, and one of only a few capital cities on a border with another country, Lome is a crossroads for trade and people from many cultures, cosmopolitan despite its small size.
 Visit the central market with its famous “Nana Benz,” and their near-monopoly on expensive European pagne (cloth), sold all over West Africa.
 The colonial buildings in the administrative quarter are a photographer’s dream, and retain a flavour of earlier times.
 Of course, not to be missed is the “fetish market,” with its eclectic assortment of ingredients for love potions and magical concoctions.
 Locals head here to buy ingredients for amulets, sacrifices or treatments of diseases; we visit with a guide to help us understand the use of the various goods in traditional African religions.
 It’s wise to be cautious when buying in the market, as merchants tend to take advantage of tourists with inflated prices!
 Be careful to avoid being cheated.
 Later we travel to the Kpalime region, where we join a Voodoo ceremony in one of the local villages.
 The compelling rhythm of the percussion and the chants of the participants help to invoke the voodoo spirit, which takes possession of some of the dancers who fall into a deep trance.
 The traditional religion on the Gulf of Guinea coast, all along the coast of Benin and Togo, Voodoo is an animist religion, passed down through generations and still practiced today.
 The religious experience is richer and more complex than most westerners realize.
 Voodoo practices are not a form of black magic; to millions both here and abroad, Voodoo represents a religion that gives meaning and order to their lives.
 Kpalimé is a city in Plateaux Region near the Ghanaian border, with an economy focussed on weaving and farming, including coffee, cocoa and various products of the forest.
 Notable features include the Roman Catholic Church, built in 1913, and Kloto Hill (meaning “turtle”), famous for butterflies, where we spend the night at a simple hotel (enjoy the cooler, fresh air this night, because of the altitude).